mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_d_staging.md

 ```

 - The identities API validates the student information against the MN Student Identity System.
-- If no match is found in the Student Id System – the student id is created
+- If no match is found in the Student Id System – the student id is created (this is equivalent to code 3002 in the SIS)
 - An HTTP response code ```201``` created is returned from the ODS/API.
 - If the Student ID System returns an error, the student id will fail to be created, and the ODS/API returns an HTTP status code ```400 Bad Request``` with the corresponding message for the error given (see specific errors below under Test 2).